Doomsdayrs/Jikan4java/README.md

 Java api wrapper for Jikan api
 Website for Jikan: https://jikan.moe/

-0.9 is the most updated version.
+0.9.B is the most updated version.
 With most functionality.
 1.0 Complete documentation, and excessive comments.
+Currently working on v3.2 api updates

 ## Capabilities
 - Basic